goharShoukat/Waves-and-Sea-State-Modelling/README.md

-# Hydrodynamic Load Analysis using Morisons Equation
+# Wave and Sea State Modelling
 This Library allows users to model forces acting on a cylindrical bottom mounted offshore structure.
 It has the following utilities:
 - Wave Field Meshing
 - Wave Field Modelling